simonvanvliet/PA-SA_Agarpads/README.md

 ### 2. Post-process and track in Python

-- `3A_check_segmentation_streamlined` notebook check Ilastik segmentation and set post-processing settings, uses code in `process_colonies.py`
+- `3A_check_segmentation_streamlined` notebook to check Ilastik segmentation and set post-processing settings, uses code in `process_colonies.py`
-- `3B_check_segmentation` notebook same as above but explaining processing steps
+- `3B_check_segmentation` notebook same as above but explaining processing step by step (for illustration purposes only)
 - `4_batch_process_segmentation` notebook apply postprocessing (check in 3A) to all data, uses code in `process_colonies.py`.
 Output stored in `all_data.csv`.

 ### 3. Analyze data